 Indeed, the QFT is a generalisation of the Hadamard gate.

-The QFT is unitary because its columns are all orthonormal.
+The QFT is also unitary because its columns are all pairwise orthonormal.
 This also means that whenever you perform the QFT and then its adjoint, you get the identity operator:

 What is period finding?

 Well, suppose you have a periodic function (e.g. ), that is, some function which repeats itself for larger and larger input values.
-The sine of is periodic because when , which is that same value as when .
+For example, the sine of is periodic because when , which is that same value as when .
 In other words, for all integer multiples of .

 But what if I said that ?

-In fact, all of those ‘s that render the sine function zero are all equal to each other…in module .
+In fact, all of those ‘s that render the sine function zero are all equal to each other…in modulo .

 Periodic functions and arguments equalling one another in some modulo are equivalent statements:

 A periodic function has the property that if and only if

 In our case, the remainder was just .
 But in general, we don’t know that is periodic…until we find , the so-called period, then we know.